ezl/svbtle/source/_posts/2013-01-20-how-to-hire-salespeople-for-a-startup.markdown

 ### Metrics ###

 Ask them what sorts of metrics they track and how they track them.
 Calls, decision makers, demos, etc.
 How do they typically gauge success?

 Also, what system do they use for tracking it (assuming you don't already have this stuff in place).
 As a founder, your job isn't to train people to sell.
 You want people who already think about this the right way.
 You need metrics, and good salespeople will have answers for you.

 ### Do they set a time to follow up? ###

-This is important.
+**This is important.**

 Wind down the interview in typical fashion.
 Thank them for their time.
 Don't offer any future plans.
 Refrain from saying "ok, if i'm interested, i'll get back to you next week" or something like that.
 Just thank them.

 A salesperson's
 job is to make sales.
 But many products require multiple touchpoints with busy people.
+Your salesperson needs to be effective at getting to the next step.

-Salespeople can waste a lot of time chasing dead leads that aren't interested.
+Salespeople can waste a
+lot of time chasing dead leads that aren't interested.
 To be efficient, they need to be able to identify which leads are dead and prune them.
 At the end of any sales call, they should be either: